-Please ensure that when the vehicle is used for habitation purposes, especially when using a gas cooking appliance, that the pop top roof is elevated and the ventilation slot is unzipped to ensure sufficient airflow.
+Please ensure that when the vehicle is used for habitation purposes the pop top roof is elevated and the ventilation slot is open.

 Roof Mounted Flue Installations

 All flue installations should be inspected for corrosion once a year throughout their length.
 If any sign of perforation is detected, the flue should be replaced.
 Ensure the replacement flue is of the correct type and that it is installed by an approved engineer.